jayrbolton/jayrbolton.github.io/source/_posts/An-algorithm-for-factoring-boolean-expressions.md

 ## Factoring

-First let's consider our desired output.
+Given an unfactored boolean expression, let's consider our desired output.
 For an expression such as:

 ```
 (A or B) and (C or A and D) or E or F
 ```

-We want a list of list of terms, like:
+We ultimately want a list of list of factored terms:

 ```
 [['A', 'C'], ['A', 'D'], ['B', 'C'], ['B', 'A', 'D'], ['E'], ['F']]